 We see a lot of mistakes made that give negative incentives for hazard reporting.
 We offer the following five important questions and answers for best practices for hazard reporting in your SMS.

 What Concerns Should Employees Report

-This question is of utmost importance, because it’s the best practice that we see the most opportunities lost.
+This question is of utmost importance.
+It’s a best practice that we see where most opportunities are lost.
 In short, many organizations only encourage their employees to report very clear safety concerns.

 The mistake organizations make in regard to this question is that they don’t encourage reporting all concerns because:

 - Safety managers don’t want to be overloaded with reports; and

 - Safety professionals don’t see the benefit of reporting even very minor concerns.

 - One serious incident;

 Here’s the best practice: